dcunited001/dcunited001.github.io/_posts/2017-11-01-speed-of-thought-sociophysical-postulates-12-to-20.md

 entropy and perhaps indicating a skewed distribution.)
 If it is important, you should proactively elicit reactions for more information.

+#### Distributions on Spaces

+- visualize feng shui by coloring each point with the set of angles that each social node is likely to orient itself... somehow
+  - so you're looking to summarize the set of angles at which social nodes normally appear for each point at the space
+  - no one in a space stares at the wall, unless there's art hanging up. this is completely different in an art gallery, where most people orients themselves in discussions around art. here, the phenomenon is reversed to some degree.
+    - however, in most spaces, people are more interested in interacting with each other. yet, objects in the environment will foment interaction.
+      - pool tables, TV's, food trucks, etc: each one of these is an example of an inanimate object that exerts a kind of gravity on the social particles in the space, resulting in an influence on the position and orientation distribution.

+- distributions on spaces are (always?) composed of superpositions of both integrated and differentiated distributions on the space
+  - so, people (and particles) move because we live in a world with time. if you look at the frequency of social particle positions in a space, then a distribution emerges that corresponds to the probability of finding a social particle in a given area of that space. we'll call that the position distribution.
+  - where does this distribution emerge from? in addition to other components, it emerges from the superposition of particle paths in a space. so, for an area in a space to register in the original position distribution, there have to be particle paths from neighboring areas that intersect with the area of concern.
+    - furthermore, the contribution of particle paths from neighboring areas will be balanced by the speed of particles moving through that area.
+    - that the particle position distribution emerges from superpositions of other distributions is incredibly important in understanding why it is the way it is and how it might change.
+      - however, there usually isn't enough data to fully understand the particle position distribution and especially its components.
+      - further, in a truly social space, the particle's experiences, decisions and actions have a subjective quality to them

+- one particularly important quality of probability distributions is that they must integrate to the value one. so, increases in one area of the space must result in decreases to other.

+- the position distribution in a space identifies areas of the space where power and influence can be amplified, simply by occupying or using that region of the space.
+  - areas of a space can have power if they have a high frequency of particles or a low frequency.
+    - other aspects of that area of the space confer advantages and disadvantages. in some areas, people move more slowly. some areas invoke common types/metatypes of psychological state in people.
+    - to leverage the space, you must decide on what you want from your interactions with people. some people can intuitively see this, but almost no one does so methodically or pragmatically.

+- it is critical to understand what disaggregated components are superimposed to obtain higher-order aspects of the distributions of the space.
+  - these lower-order components reveal tight-coupling between the people and the space. the functional specifics of this coupling are tools that can be used to affect the behavior of people, on scales both small and large.

+- for the same reason that the center of a chessboard is usually the most valuable/contested region, the center of a medium-sized square/round room exhibits the highest probabilities in its position distribution.
+  - yet, once you define the doors, objects and facets in the room, it profoundly alters the emergent position distribution. all paths *through* the room must be coupled to a doorway. therefore, the doors will root the distribution of paths through the room, which sums to one of the component distributions that determine the superposed position distribution.
+    - a good exception to this is a skating rink. why? because there is usually one public entrance/exit to a building which is otherwise open space. but the activity of the space encourages specific paths of motion that sum to circular motion. therefore, it's not the center of the open space with the highest probability of social particles, it's the ring around the center of the space. therefore, the position distribution is determined by the distribution of paths of particles through the space, which itself is tightly coupled to the activity that the space offers.
+  - moving back to how the doors, objects and facets of a space define its position distribution: the empty space is the most normal space. anything deviating from the position distribution thus exhibits higher entropy of probability distributions. the empty space is thus the space with minimal entropy for measures of entropy between spaces.

+- you do not need computers to measure these distributions. you only need a surface upon which information is embedded, which results in a aggregate measure of foot traffic. the surface of an ice skating rink -- erased at the beginning of each season -- reveals this distribution for the session at the end of each session.
+  - mountain biking paths reveal information about the volume of traffic, since the last moderate weather event.
+    - that these aggregate measure of traffic in outdoor environments is erased by moderate weather events is crucial to scouting and tracking people, especially large numbers of people. with the advent of satellite imagery, it is less important to military tactics and strategy today.
+Still, weather and uncontrollable environmental effects occupy an entire element in Sun Tzu's Art of War -- the metaphors thereof are still incredibly relevant, but their lessons are semioteleologically dampened by the changing nature of human experience.
+  - even though these short-term distributions are erased -- either by moderate weather events or by the zamboni -- each specific distribution has its own idiosyncratic deviations from the average of all such distributions, as well as its intrinsic evolution. therefore, there is another kind of *variation* in these spatial distributions, which elicits much more information about the specific components of the superposition which results in both this session's position distribution and the evolving long-term position distribution.
+    - this variation itself results in yet another measure of distributional entropy between each session's distribution, the average distribution for all sessions and the evolution of the average distribution.
+    - this proves the point that more information does not always make something more complicated. in fact, instead of expanding the space of possiblities, the varation and entropy defined above, along with all the other phenomena profoundly contracts the space of possibilities, making it possible to know what no one could ever anticipate you would know.
+      - this is my favorite aspect of social physics: the people that manipulate me, torment me and haunt my life with their toxic sociophysical miasma can never anticipate what i know and how i know it.

 <a name="information-in-holonic-particle-form-exhibits-complicated-behavior-analogous-to-entanglement" />